computer-lab/computerlab.io/source/_posts/bars-to-code-at.md

 __In my opinion, bars are better places to code than coffee shops.__

 First, bars are essentially hardwood standing desks.
-In general, the surfaces in bars tend to be flatter and more steady.
+In general, the surfaces in bars tend to be flat and steady.
 I hate the feeling of trying to code at a wobbly little cafe table.

 Second, bars tend to have more power outlets.
 Most recently-opened bars have power strips running under the bar or along seating areas.
-I think this is because bars want people to linger, and coffee shops don't: someone staying at a bar for a few hours will likely order a number of expensive drinks, whereas someone staying at a cafe will only order a coffee and maybe a snack.
+I think this is because bars want people to linger, and coffee shops don't.
+Someone staying at a bar for a few hours will likely order a number of expensive drinks, whereas someone staying at a cafe will only order a coffee and maybe a snack.